jeffgore00/jg_ts_react_node_project_skeleton/README.md

 npm run test-unit-and-api
 ```

 The standard `npm test` is designed to be run in a CI pipeline.
-It not only runs the above `npm run test-unit-and-api` script, but also an ESLint and Prettier check.
+It not only runs the above `npm run test-unit-and-api` script, but also ESLint and Prettier check, along with a spellcheck of all Markdown documents in the repo.

 This repo does not contain the necessary configuration to run automated browser tests in CI.
 Therefore, if you want to run _all_ tests with one script on your machine, use: